CongTran96/first-ionic-pwa/README.md

 ### save cache in your app

-go to this app by go to this link [http://localhost:8100](http://localhost:8100/).
+- go to this app by go to this link [http://localhost:8100](http://localhost:8100/).
 The cache automatic save when you open this app

 ### Go offline

-Turn off wifi, 3G, 4G ... every internet connection to off.
+- Turn off wifi, 3G, 4G ... every internet connection to off.

-go to the anothor link, link [google](https://google.com)
+- go to the another link, like [google](https://google.com)

 ### Run app in offline

-go back my app by click [http://localhost:8100](http://localhost:8100/).
+- go back my app by click [http://localhost:8100](http://localhost:8100/).
 The web app run in offline mode.

 GREATE!!!